 Cross Browser Testing Tools

 Using cross browser testing tools often involves manual testing due to the nature of the process.
 Verifying that the UI elements are rendering correctly across multiple browsers, involves physically checking functionality and how the code responds in each browser.
 There are many cross browser testing tools available today that can help testers to save time and effort, and make sure their web applications function properly on each browser.
+Learn more about cross browser testing.

 - BrowserStack – BrowserStack is a widely used manual testing tool.
 It enables testers to quickly load their application to on-demand browsers and devices, which saves them a lot of time.